 If you consider your own network, how many people do you think that is? … I can almost guarantee it’s a bigger number than the one you just thought of.
-People are quick to include their family, friends and colleagues.
-People are not so quick to include neighbours, old contacts from school or university or local acquaintances.
+People are quick to include their family, friends, and colleagues.
+People are not so quick to include neighbors, old contacts from school or university or local acquaintances.

 So first up, you need to plan out your own network… all of it.
 Try using our Network mapping template to help guide you through finding out just how big your network really is.

 Then you need to set about utilizing it.
 Identify the ten most promising leads in your network and try to arrange a meeting with each of them – a casual coffee works well.
 Try to have a clear idea of what you want to achieve, but then be willing to see where the conversation takes you.